Matthew Parker: Manuscript collection

 Parker left a priceless collection of manuscripts, largely collected from former monastic libraries, to his college at Cambridge.
 Bevill has documented the manuscript transcriptions conducted under Parker.

 The Parker Library at Corpus Christi bears his name and houses most of his collection, with some volumes in the Cambridge University Library.

 The collection includes the important collection of early materials concerning St Erkenwald, the Miracula Sanct Erkenwaldi, preserved as a 12th-century manuscript in the Matthew Parker collection (Parker 161).

 The Parker Library on the Web project has made digital images of all of these manuscripts available online.

+Legacy

+Parker's later reputation for intrusion into the private affairs of his clergy has been attributed as the origin of Nosey Parker, now part of the English language as a synonym for "busybody".